aiven/devportal/docs/products/flink/concepts/kafka_connectors.rst

 Another integration approach is upsert, or ``INSERT/UPDATE``, which is a method of updating or deleting data based on the message key.
 When used as a source, Flink interprets a message that has an existing key as an update and replaces the value for that key.
 If the key does not exist, it is inserted as new data, and if the message data is null, it is interpreted as a ``DELETE`` operation for that key.

-When used as a sink, upsert provides a method to create `Kafka compacted topics <https://kafka.apache.org/documentation/#compaction>`_, containing only the latest value for a specific key and pushing a tombstone message on deletion.
+When used as a sink, upsert provides a method to create Kafka compacted topics (see the Log Compaction section in the `Apache Kafka documentation <https://kafka.apache.org/documentation/>`_ for details), containing only the latest value for a specific key and pushing a tombstone message on deletion.

 .. mermaid::